ring-lang/ring/marketing/pwct/README.md

 2.2 - At some places we could have only our Mobile devices and some free time for programming.

 The Mobile screen is small, typing using the touch screen is slow compared to using a large keyboard.

-A lot of libraries doesn't exist on the these platforms.
+Using foldable smartphones and Tablets provide better experience.

 ![webandmobile](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/WebAndMobile.png)